 To call the plugin, select it from filters of your image editing program.

 The AKVIS AirBrush workspace looks like this:

 The left part of the program's window is taken by the Image Window with two tabs - Before and After.
 The Before tab shows the original image, the After tab shows the result.
-To switch between the tabs and compare the original and the resulting images, just left-click on any point of the image.
+To switch between the tabs and compare the original and the resulting images, just click anywhere in the image.

 In the upper part of the program's window you can see the Control Panel and the following controls:

 Right-click this button to display the list of recent files.
 You can change the number of recent documents in the program's preferences.

 To the left of the main window there is the Toolbar.
 Different tools appear on the Before/After tabs.

 Post-Processing Tools (for Home Deluxe and Business licenses in the After tab):

 Navigate and scale the image using the Navigator.
 The frame in the Navigator surrounds the area of the image which is visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged, thereby changing the visible portion of the image.
 To move the frame, place the cursor within it, click and drag.